npatel126/Recipe-Community-/README.md

 |
 |_ www
     |_ [application files; html, php, css]
+|
+|_ Dockerfile
+|
+|_ docker-compose
+|
+|_ README
 ```

-The `db` directory contains the SQL files that will be used for initializing the DB when the containers start.
+- The `db` directory contains the SQL files that will be used for initializing the DB when the containers start.
+    - `init-rc` contains the database's table schemas.
+    - Don't want the default users or data?
+Simply remove the `rc-data` file before initializing Recipe Community!

-The `www` directory contains the HTML and PHP files that make up the body of the application.
+- The `www` directory contains the PHP, CSS, & HTML files that make up the body of the application.

-The files that relate to the Docker containers are located in the root directory of the project.
+- Files relating to the Docker containers themselves are located in the root directory of the project.

 # Recipe JSON structure